 "The goals of his operation were not reached, and the

-next round is only a matter of time,” Kadima chairman Shaul Mofaz said.
-“We
+next round is only a matter of time," opposition leader Shaul Mofaz (Kadima)

-should not have stopped at this stage.
-Hamas got stronger and we did not gain
+said.
+"We should not have stopped at this stage.
+Hamas got stronger and we did

-Mofaz referred to his experience as an IDF chief of staff
+not gain deterrence."
+Mofaz referred to his experience as IDF chief of staff and

-and leading Operation Defensive Shield in 2002, saying it is possible to defeat
+leading Operation Defensive Shield, saying it is possible to defeat

 "The army knows how to do its work, and we could have won this